basecamp/pow/MANUAL.md

 #### Port Proxying ####

-Because Pow listens on port 80, you can no longer run Apache or nginx on that port.
-With proxying proxying you can route traffic through Pow to any other port on your computer.
-Instead of creating a symlink, create a plain text file in your ~/.pow directory with the hostname and a port number in the contents.
+Pow's port proxying feature lets you route all web traffic on a particular hostname to another port on your computer.
+To use it, just create a file in `~/.pow` (instead of a symlink) with the destination port number as its contents.

+For example, to forward all traffic for `http://proxiedapp.dev/` to port 8080:

+    $ echo 8080 > ~/.pow/proxiedapp

-This isn't limited to Apache, but could be used for any other kind of web app like Python or Node.js.
-Remember services being proxied to won't automatically be started or stopped like Rack apps.
+You can also use port proxying for accessing web apps written in other runtimes such as Python or Node.js.
+Remember that services behind the proxy won't automatically be started or stopped like Rack apps.

-    echo 8080 > ~/.pow/myproxiedhost

 #### Accessing Virtual Hosts From Other Computers ####